kaveh0007/AutoNotes/README.md

 # AutoNotes

-**AutoNotes** is a local AI-powered note-taking tool that generates summaries from YouTube videos and local media files.
+**AutoNotes** is a cross-platform AI-powered note-taking tool that generates summaries from YouTube videos and local media files.

+Feat: No API keys needed.

 ---